-Law firms are particularly vulnerable to these add-in issues since they deploy a wide variety of mission critical applications that support Outlook add-ins, including document management, case management, metadata scrubbing and secure file transfer to name a few.
+Law firms are particularly vulnerable to these add-in issues since they deploy a wide variety of mission-critical applications that support Outlook add-ins, including document management, case management, metadata scrubbing, and secure file transfer to name a few.
 These add-ins are designed to allow the knowledge worker to interact with these applications from the environment where they live most of their workday: Microsoft Outlook.
-However the potential for interoperability issues is considerable and continues to be a headache for the IT department.
+However, the potential for interoperability issues is considerable and continues to be a headache for the IT department.
 With over 100 law firm deployments Biscom is more than familiar with add-in interoperability issues.
-We have designed our Secure File transfer (SFT) add-in to minimize conflict with other add-ins where possible.
-For instance the Biscom SFT does not utilize a separate attach button.
-This allows inclusion of all attachments in the file transfer, whether from the standard Outlook attach button or from the application specific attach buttons that allow access to document management or case management repositories.
+We have designed our Secure File Transfer (SFT) add-in to minimize conflict with other add-ins where possible.
+For instance, the Biscom SFT does not utilize a separate attach button.
+This allows the inclusion of all attachments in the file transfer, whether from the standard Outlook attach button or from the application-specific attach buttons that allow access to document management or case management repositories.

-In addition to the above interoperability issues add-ins can dramatically impact Outlook performance.
-For instance several of the cloud based file transfer add-ins will upload the attachments to their public could storage and replace the attachments with a link.
-While designed to address the large attachment issue this approach can cause a significant delay for Outlook user as the email will not be sent until the attachment uploads are complete.
+In addition to the above interoperability issues, add-ins can dramatically impact Outlook performance.
+For instance several of the cloud-based file transfer add-ins will upload the attachments to their public could storage and replace the attachments with a link.
+While designed to address the large attachment issue this approach can cause a significant delay for Outlook users as the email will not be sent until the attachment uploads are complete.
 Multi-gigabyte attachment uploads will result in heightened Outlook user frustration and increased support calls to IT.
 Biscom has designed its SFT add-in to upload the attachments in the background and not suspend the email delivery.
-For the Biscom user the perception is that the email delivery in instantaneous.
+For the Biscom user, the perception is that the email delivery is instantaneous.